German cartel authorities receive more documents from VW: Der Spiegel

 FRANKFURT (Reuters) - German cartel authorities received documents from Volkswagen (VOWG_p.DE), citing examples of possible collusion between Germany's top carmakers and auto supplier Bosch, German magazine Der Spiegel said in its online edition.

-European Union and German antitrust regulators are investigating whether VW (VOWG_p.DE), Porsche, Audi.
-BMW and Mercedes-Benz owner Daimler held meetings to discuss suppliers, prices and standards to the disadvantage of foreign carmakers.
+European Union and German antitrust regulators are investigating whether VW (VOWG_p.DE), Porsche, Audi (NSUG.DE).
+BMW (BMWG.DE) and Mercedes-Benz owner Daimler (DAIGn.DE) held meetings to discuss suppliers, prices and standards to the disadvantage of foreign carmakers.

 The documents, received this week, are the seventh submission of documents about alleged anti-competitive behavior received by antitrust authorities since June 2016, Der Spiegel said.